alexandrebk/plants-with-tags/README.md

 ## User Stories

 1. As a user, I can add a Tag for a Plant, when I'm in the Park show page
-2. As a user, I can see all tags for a plan, when I'm in the Park show page
+2. As a user, I can see all tags for a plant, when I'm in the Park show page

 ## PseudoCode